yidong72/reasoning-gym/GALLERY.md

 Example tasks:
 ```
 Example 1:
-Question: Find the prime factorization of 139.
+Question: Find the prime factorization of 973.
 Write the factors separated by × (Example: for 12 the answer would be: 2 × 2 × 3)
-Answer: 139
+Answer: 7 × 139
-Metadata: {'number': 139, 'factors': [139]}
+Metadata: {'number': 973, 'factors': [7, 139]}

 Example 2:
-Question: Find the prime factorization of 172.
+Question: Find the prime factorization of 153.
 Write the factors separated by × (Example: for 12 the answer would be: 2 × 2 × 3)
-Answer: 2 × 2 × 43
+Answer: 3 × 3 × 17
-Metadata: {'number': 172, 'factors': [2, 2, 43]}
+Metadata: {'number': 153, 'factors': [3, 3, 17]}

 Example 3:
-Question: Find the prime factorization of 562.
+Question: Find the prime factorization of 390.
 Write the factors separated by × (Example: for 12 the answer would be: 2 × 2 × 3)
-Answer: 2 × 281
+Answer: 2 × 3 × 5 × 13
-Metadata: {'number': 562, 'factors': [2, 281]}
+Metadata: {'number': 390, 'factors': [2, 3, 5, 13]}

 ```

-### propositional_logic {propositional-logic}
+### propositional_logic
 Generates propositional logic reasoning tasks

 Default configuration: